-The most underrated cities in the American South
+The most overlooked cities in the American South

-(CNN) — There's more to America's Southern states than cities such as Nashville, Austin and New Orleans.
+(CNN) — There's more to the Southern states of the USA than Nashville, Austin and New Orleans.

 In fact, in recent years, so-called "second-tier" cities in the South have witnessed a massive boom in hotels, restaurants and micro-everythings.